Svatoslav Štěpánek: Probable murders

-Police were skeptical of the 10-year gap from Brožovský's killing to Štěpánek's other murders, so they reopened several cold cases in an effort to examine any possible connections with their detainee.
-For reference, they used a peculiar map found in Štěpánek's room, on which he had marked several places with crosses: one of them was placed in Bohnice, where on August 2, 1932, 28-year-old Mária Zemancová was found stabbed by the road near Troja.
+Police were sceptical of the 10-year gap from Brožovský's killing to Štěpánek's other murders, so they reopened several cold cases in an effort to examine any possible connections with their detainee.
+For reference, they used a peculiar map found in Štěpánek's room, on which he had marked several places with crosses: one of them was placed in Bohnice, where on 2 August 1932, 28-year-old Mária Zemancová was found stabbed by the road near Troja.
 She had been stabbed twice, once in the neck and another in the chest, and it appeared that her killer had attempted to cut off her breasts.
 At the time, Štěpánek is known to have stayed with a local greengrocer in Prague.
 At first, he denied any involvement in the murder, but later confessed and attended a reconstruction of the crime scene, pointing out the exact location and minute details, such as the knife's handle breaking, that only the killer would have known.
 In the middle of the reconstruction, however, he changed his mind and withdrew his confession.
-Witnesses who had seen Zemancová's killer also couldn't positively identify Štěpánek, and his own description of the victim was inaccurate.
+Witnesses who had seen Zemancová's killer also couldn't positively identify Štěpánek and his own description of the victim was inaccurate.
 As a result, he was dismissed as a suspect.

-On October 16, 1932, he was part of a tour group exploring the Červený Kameň Castle near the Slovakian village of Častá.
+On 16 October 1932, he was part of a tour group exploring the Červený Kameň Castle near the Slovakian village of Častá.
 At one point, while he was examining the various medieval torture instruments, he got lost in the company of friend, 15-year-old Marie Riganová.
 At closing time, the security guards eventually found Štěpánek wandering around, but Riganová was never found, and remains missing to this day.

 Trial, conviction and execution

 At his trial, Štěpánek admitted that he committed the murders due to his unnatural fixation on breasts.
 Prosecutors revealed when he was 17, he had poured hydrochloric acid on his sister's breasts, kept pictures of well-endowed women plastered all over his bed and even took a breast growth product.
 His sexually sadistic tendencies were also emphasized, including an incident where he injured his nipple by intentionally pricking it on a tree.
 And to the shock and disgust of the court, they also produced another letter written by Štěpánek, in which he fantasized about being a raped young mother who resorts to killing her hungry child and cutting off her nipples due to her inability to breastfeed him.
-During the trial proceedings, his mother passed away.
+During the trial proceedings, his mother died.

 In 1938, Svatoslav Štěpánek was found guilty of threefold murder and two attempted murders, for which he was sentenced to death.
 He would submit a request for clemency, but the response was delayed as the country had no sitting president at the time.
-His request would eventually be denied by the government, and on November 8, 1938, Štěpánek was hanged in the courtyard of the Pankrác Prison.
+His request would eventually be denied by the government, and on 8 November 1938, Štěpánek was hanged in the courtyard of the Pankrác Prison.